 When it comes to hair accessories, I’m all for subtlety.
 That cute bow that came with your daughter’s dress?
 Make sure it’s small enough that it doesn’t detract from her beautiful face.
 When you look at your photos, you want the focal point on your daughter’s eyes and expression, not the boat-sized bow balancing on her cute curls.
 Similarly, scarves and jewelry should accent an outfit, not overpower it.

 Hairstyles – Avoid up-dos or pulling hair back too tightly.
 This will look stiff and too formal.
+It’s also best not try a new haircut or style or color right before your session.

 Make-up – Keep make-up natural and avoid bright lipstick.
 I do recommend an extra layer of mascara for moms to really help eyes stand out.
 Opt for lipstick that stays in place and won’t leave marks on faces when I ask you to kiss your kids.
 Avoid eye make-up and lipstick on little girls who look most beautiful au natural.